 - Furskins, artificial fur: $1 million (Down by -26.6%)

 Iceland has highly positive net exports in the international trade of fish.
 In turn, these cashflows indicate Iceland’s strong competitive advantages under the fish product category.

 Overall, Iceland incurred a -$1.1 billion trade deficit for 2020 down -16.3% from -$1.3 billion one year earlier.

 Below are exports from Iceland that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Iceland’s goods trail Icelandic importer spending on foreign products.

-Iceland has highly negative net exports and therefore deep international trade deficits for refined petroleum oils, coal, petroleum coke and gases under the mineral fuels-related category.
+Iceland has highly negative net exports and therefore deep international trade deficits under the electrical machinery and equipment category.

 Icelandic Export Companies

 Not one Icelandic corporation ranks among Forbes Global 2000.